73 new COVID-19 positives, hundreds of new vaccinations reported in Rowan - Salisbury Post

 In a statement, the N.C.
 Association of Educators thanked the governor for the announcement.

-“North Carolina public school educators are eager to get back into their classrooms as soon as it is safe to do so, and today’s announcement from Governor Cooper is an important step forward in making that a possibility,” said association president Tamika Walker Kelly.
+“North Carolina public school educators are eager to get back into their classrooms as soon as it is safe to do so, and today’s announcement from Gov. Cooper is an important step forward in making that a possibility,” said association president Tamika Walker Kelly.
 “By giving all educators, including bus drivers, maintenance workers, nutrition workers, and those who work directly in the classroom vaccination priority, we will be able to resume in-person instruction more quickly and safely.”

 It wasn’t immediately clear Wednesday how or if officials would verify people’s place of employment when they arrive at a vaccination site.
-Cooper and Health and Human Services Secretary Mandy Cohen said there is not identification requirement related to professions.
+Cooper and Health and Human Services Secretary Mandy Cohen said there is no identification requirement related to professions.

 Other data